 Surprisingly, yes.
 Many banks worldwide are certified as socially responsible through their ethical practices.
 But how do you know if a bank is ethical or not?
 What do you look for in an ethics bank?
 Read on for answers!

-Characteristics of Ethical banks
+Characteristics of Ethical Banks

 Banks and other financial institutions are considered socially conscious or responsible based on their business activities and practices.
 First of all, they should not only focus on making profits but also on improving lives and conserving the environment.
 But how do you know if that is the case?
 Consider the following: